 Try all of the features of Shopify Lite on a 14 days free trial right here.Try Shopify Free for 14 Days

 Shopify Multi Channel Integration

 One of Shopify’s best features is the ability they give you to connect your store to a bunch of different sales channels.
-You can integrate your Shopify store with all of the major online channels like Amazon, eBay, Facebook Store and Instagram Shop.
+You can integrate your Shopify store with all of the major online channels like Amazon, eBay, Facebook Store, Instagram Shop, and Etsy.

 I can’t even begin to explain how much time you can save with Shopify Multi Channel Integration.